-A plate appearance differs from an at bat, which excludes outcomes such as a base on balls or a hit by pitch.
-The number of at bats is used to calculate batting average and slugging percentage, while the number of plate appearances is used to calculate a batter's on-base percentage.
+A plate appearance is different from an at bat, which is a sub-category of plate appearances and excludes certain outcomes including, but not limited to, a base on balls or hit by pitch.
+The number of at bats is used to calculate batting average and slugging percentage, while the number of plate appearances is used to calculate a batter's on-base percentage (noting the aforementioned exclusions).

 |All Time Leaders|